Gab0/straintables/README.md

 ## Matrix from Fast Sequence

-Alternatively, you can use `straintables` as you would use [MatGAT](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-4-29), where you just have a few multifasta file with many short sequences, one file per region, and just want to see dissimilarity matrixes for them.
+Alternatively, you can use `straintables` as you would use [MatGAT](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-4-29), where you just have a few multifasta file with many compatible short sequences, one file per region, and just want to see dissimilarity matrixes for them.
 The entire workflow is described below:

 ```